VikParuchuri/boston-python-ml/index.md

 ## Orthogonality

 * As we saw in the slide before, we want to generate as much new information as possible while preserving existing information.
 * This will have us generate multiple *feature sets*.
+All of the feature sets will eventually be collapsed into one matrix and fed into the algorithm.
   * Recommend having one feature set with original input text.
 * Can measure orthogonality by taking vector distance or vector similarity between each document vector.
   * Need to reformat document vectors to contain all terms.